5l1v3r1/splunk-covid-hunt/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## To-Do
-1. Add count of results to Slack notification
+1. Add count of results to Slack notification \[Done\]
-    1. for searches using Selenium
+    1. for searches using Selenium \[Done\]
-    1. for non-export API searches
+    1. for non-export API searches \[Done\]
-1. Add slack notification for completion of API searches using the `/export` endpoint
+1. Add slack notification for completion of long API searches using the `/export` endpoint
+1. Add support for other browsers
+    1. Firefox
+    1. Safari
 1. Add support for other SIEMs (e.g. ArcSight, QRadar, etc.)

 ## Contributors